mbmccormick/mbmccormick.github.io/_posts/2012-08-27-achievement-unlocked-accept-full-time-position-at-microsoft.md

  [5]: http://www.cs.purdue.edu/history/history.html

-I’ve used [this quote][6] in a [blog post][7] before in a different setting, but here it is again:
+I've used [this quote][6] in a [blog post][7] before in a different setting, but here it is again:

  [6]: http://sriramk.com/leaving-microsoft.html
  [7]: http://mbmccormick.com/2011/08/ending-the-best-summer-of-my-life/

-> I joined this company before I was legally allowed to drink – it’s the only company I’ve ever worked for.
-At a time when I wasn’t sure what to do with my life, Microsoft gave me a place where I belonged, where I fit in.
-I’ve got to do some amazing things here.
+> I joined this company before I was legally allowed to drink – it's the only company I've ever worked for.
+At a time when I wasn't sure what to do with my life, Microsoft gave me a place where I belonged, where I fit in.
+I've got to do some amazing things here.
 I got to build developer tools used by millions, consumer websites, super scalable infrastructure stuff and design APIs called a gazillion times a day.
 I got to travel the world and work with execs from the biggest companies in the world.
 I got to fulfill a childhood dream and write a book.
 I got interviewed in the NYTimes.
-I’ve done some crazy things and I got to meet and hang out with my heroes.
+I've done some crazy things and I got to meet and hang out with my heroes.
 I even wound up marrying an amazing woman who joined Microsoft with me.

 I am thankful for the opportunity that Microsoft has given me and I am excited about my future at this company.
 I am fortunate enough to have built a career out of my passion.
 I am even more fortunate for my family, friends, and mentors that I have had over the years who helped get me to where I am today.
-OK enough sappy reflection on the past, here’s to the future.
+OK enough sappy reflection on the past, here's to the future.